Germany news: Boateng, Hummels & Muller all axed as Low makes incredible announcement | Goal.com

 There had been calls for a shake-up of a team that looked to have lost its bite in Russia, and now those calls have been met with the axing of three of the squad's most senior members.

-"In the national team, however, it is now important to set the course for the future.
-We want to give the team a new face.
-I am convinced that this is the right step.

-"In the year of qualifying for the European Championship 2020, we are sending a clear signal of renewal.
-The young national team players will have the space they need to fully develop.
-You have to take responsibility now."

-Team manager Oliver Bierhoff added: "Our job is to decide what's best for the team on the way back to the top of the world.
+Team manager Oliver Bierhoff added on the decision: "Our job is to decide what's best for the team on the way back to the top of the world.

 "We now want to consistently make the new beginning visible in the squad.